10 Easy Steps to Improve Your Billing Process Right Now

 2. Optimize your billing times

 When should you send the invoice?
 Cashflow forecasting software Vistr analyzed 300,000+ invoices and found that a lot of companies invoice as jobs come in.
 While it’s good practice to invoice as soon as you reach key invoicing milestones, it can be inefficient.
 The key takeaways from the research were:

 - If you are invoicing weekly or fortnightly – start sending invoices on the weekend.

-- If you invoice on a monthly basis – start sending invoices on the 1st of the month.
+- If you are invoicing on a monthly basis – start sending invoices on the 1st of the month.

 You can improve your cash flow significantly, as invoices sent on weekends are generally paid within 29 days, a full 10 days faster than invoices sent on Tuesdays, Thursdays, and Fridays.
 As for the monthly invoicing, invoices issued on the 1st day of the month was paid in 30 days.
 Invoices issued on the 30th were paid in 38 days.
 By issuing an invoice on the 1st, you will improve your cash flow by getting paid a whole week faster!